Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Identification

 \section{Identification}

-This section provides sufficient conditions for identifying the parameter $\theta$ with no need of matching observed covariates $x_{it}$ over time.
+This section provides sufficient conditions for identifying the parameter $\theta$ with no need to match observed covariates $x_{it}$ over time.
 Under these assumptions, we derive a set of identification inequalities that can be taken to data for (point) estimation and inference on the parameter $\theta$.

-To simplify the notation, we will suppress the subscript $i$ in the rest of this paper whenever it is clear from the context that all variables are for each individual.
-Suppose that a random sample from a population of independent individuals is observed for $T+1$ ($=|\mathcal{T}\cup\{0\}|$) periods.
+To simplify the notation, we suppress the subscript $i$ in the rest of this paper whenever it is clear from the context that all variables relate to each individual.
+Suppose that a random sample from a population of independent individuals\footnote{Here, the term ``independent individuals'' refers to the assumption that $(\alpha_i, y_{i0}, x_{i1},...,x_{iT}, \epsilon_{i1},...,\epsilon_{iT})$ is independently distributed across $i$.} is observed for $T+1$ ($=|\mathcal{T}\cup\{0\}|$) periods.
 Recall that, for all $t\in\mathcal{T}$,

-Note that the model is incomplete -- in the sense that it does not specify the relationship between $y_{0}$ and $(x^{T},\alpha,\epsilon^{T})$.
+Note that the model is incomplete, in the sense that it does not specify the relationship between $y_{0}$ and $(x^{T},\alpha,\epsilon^{T})$.
 This is known as the initial condition problem in panel data literature.
-This paper employs a fixed effects approach, in which we attempt to estimate $\theta$ without making any assumptions on the distribution of $\alpha$, conditional on explanatory variables.
-This helps us to avoid explicitly specifying the functional form of $p_{0}(x^{T},\alpha)\equiv P(y_{0}=1|x^{T},\alpha)$, and so circumvents the initial condition problem.
+This paper uses a fixed effects approach, in which we attempt to estimate $\theta = (\beta',\gamma)'$ without making any assumptions on the distribution of $\alpha$, conditional on explanatory variables.
+This helps us to avoid explicitly specifying the functional form of $p_{0}(x^{T},\alpha)\equiv P(y_{0}=1|x^{T},\alpha)$, and thus circumvents the initial condition problem.

 As mentioned, we impose no restriction on $F_{\alpha|x^{T}}$, but place the following restrictions on observed covariates $x^{T}$ and unobserved idiosyncratic errors $\epsilon^{T}$:

 \begin{assumptionHK} For all $\alpha$ and $s,t\in\mathcal{T}$,